cds-mipt/3d-tracking-approaches/README.md

  ```

  ## Probabilistic Tracker:
-Probabilistic Tracke is an on-line tracking method.
-This code is based on technical report is available in [arxiv](https://arxiv.org/abs/2001.05673).
+Probabilistic Tracker is an on-line tracking method.
+Its code is based on [Probabilistic 3D Multi-Object Tracking for Autonomous Driving](https://arxiv.org/abs/2001.05673) report.

 ### How to implement:
 -- soon